-I bloody LOVE the Olympics... caught the bug in Beijing and made it my life goal to attend every Summer games (which was going swimmingly until this 2021).
+I bloody LOVE the Olympics... caught the bug in Beijing and made it my life goal to attend every Summer games (which was going swimmingly until 2021).

 And I think that there are several parallels that can be drawn between athletes preparing to compete at an event and leaders preparing to deliver an important presentation: